brodybits/cordova-sqlite-express-build-support/README.md

 ## Announcements

-- Using recent version of SQLite3 (`3.26.0`) with a security update ([xpbrew/cordova-sqlite-storage#837](https://github.com/xpbrew/cordova-sqlite-storage/issues/837)) and window functions
-- Using `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [xpbrew/cordova-sqlite-storage#736](https://github.com/xpbrew/cordova-sqlite-storage/issues/736)
-- `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety, as described above
+- This plugin version uses built-in SQLite3 implementation on Android, iOS, and macOS.
 - Nice overview of alternatives for storing local data in Cordova apps at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>
 - New alternative solution for small data storage: [TheCocoaProject / cordova-plugin-nativestorage](https://github.com/TheCocoaProject/cordova-plugin-nativestorage) - simpler "native storage of variables" for Android/iOS/Windows
 - Resolved Java 6/7/8 concurrent map compatibility issue reported in [xpbrew/cordova-sqlite-storage#726](https://github.com/xpbrew/cordova-sqlite-storage/issues/726), THANKS to pointer by [@NeoLSN (Jason Yang/楊朝傑)](https://github.com/NeoLSN) in [xpbrew/cordova-sqlite-storage#727](https://github.com/xpbrew/cordova-sqlite-storage/issues/727).
 - Updated workaround solution to [BUG 666 (xpbrew/cordova-sqlite-storage#666)](https://github.com/xpbrew/cordova-sqlite-storage/issues/666) (possible transaction issue after window.location change with possible data loss): close database if already open before opening again
-- Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>
+- ~~Windows 10 (UWP) build with /SAFESEH flag on Win32 (x86) target to specify "Image has Safe Exception Handlers" as described in <https://docs.microsoft.com/en-us/cpp/build/reference/safeseh-image-has-safe-exception-handlers>~~
 - Fixed iOS/macOS platform version to use [PSPDFThreadSafeMutableDictionary.m](https://gist.github.com/steipete/5928916) to avoid threading issue ref: [xpbrew/cordova-sqlite-storage#716](https://github.com/xpbrew/cordova-sqlite-storage/issues/716)
-- This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
+- ~~This plugin version references Windows platform toolset v141 to support Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
 (Visual Studio 2015 is now supported by [`brodybits/cordova-sqlite-legacy`](https://github.com/brodybits/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [`brodybits/cordova-sqlite-evcore-legacy-ext-common-free`](https://github.com/brodybits/cordova-sqlite-evcore-legacy-ext-common-free) (GPL or commercial license terms, with performance enhancements for Android).
-UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
+UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)~~
 - [brodybits/cordova-sqlite-storage-starter-app](https://github.com/brodybits/cordova-sqlite-storage-starter-app) project is a CC0 (public domain) starting point and may also be used to reproduce issues with this plugin.
 In addition [brodybits / cordova-sqlite-test-app](https://github.com/brodybits/cordova-sqlite-test-app) may be used to reproduce issues with other versions of this plugin.
 - The Lawnchair adapter is now moved to [litehelpers / cordova-sqlite-lawnchair-adapter](https://github.com/litehelpers/cordova-sqlite-lawnchair-adapter).
 - [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) now supports SELECT BLOB data in Base64 format on all platforms in addition to REGEXP (Android/iOS/macOS) and pre-populated database (all platforms).